 Technical: VP of Product Management

-I then took notes on wants, needs, and conducted quick competitor analyses based on sites mentioned by the stakeholders.
+I took notes on wants, needs, and conducted competitor analyses based on sites mentioned by the stakeholders.

 After speaking with the executive team, I identified the target users into four major groups: investors, customers, job applicants, and journalists/analysts--with the first two being a priority.
 I created user personas to better understand EdgeQ's different relationships and to keep this audience in mind during the design process.